I have been an RN for more than 20 years. I enjoy freelance writing, palliative nursing, and helping Americans retire with dignity.

 Recommendation: Not the best choice for a mouse trap.
 Mice can be caught and later escape.
 But if you have small children, can tolerate removing the mouse from your home while it is live, and don't mind taking a little longer to get rid of your mouse problems, it could be for you.

 Option 3: Get Rid of Mice with Poison

 The last method we have tried to eliminate mice is poison or mouse bait.
 You can find this in any store where pesticides are sold.
 There are many different varieties.
 All of them work essentially the same way.

 The upside to this method is that mice do like the bait and will carry it back to the nest and can rid your home of entire communities of mice.
-The downside is that the mice will die wherever they land - under your house, in the walls, in your a/c duct work.
+The downside is that the mice will die wherever they land—under your house, in the walls, and in your A/C duct work.
 The smell of dead mice can linger for 10 days to 2 weeks.
 Another YUCK!

 Be especially careful of where you place mice bait as it is just as harmful to humans and pets.
 Small children and pets should be kept from it at all times.

 Recommendation: Using mouse bait (poison) is going to cause a smell of dead mice that can last up to 2 weeks.
 If you are using it at a home that you do not live in all of the time, it is probably a good idea.
 However, it is risky for children and pets.
 I would not recommend this method due to the risk involved for pets and children and the residual smell.
-2 Thumbs Down!
+Two thumbs down!

 Summary and Review of Common Mouse Traps